 “A lot of satellite functionality actually gets lost by ineffective design of the chassis, whether they’re small cubesats or large custom-built, multi-hundred kilo satellites.
 If your chassis is too heavy, you’re giving up that weight for something that you could have used it for, like propulsion, batteries, band better sensors.
 And no one wants to do that, but there are certain sciences, especially in the small satellite world, where your dimensions are fixed.”

 With 3D printing, it’s possible to optimize designs to feature material only where necessary.
-This is further improved by material choice, and the reason titanium is aerospace’s favorite metal is its high strength to weight ratio.
+This is further improved by material choice, and the reason titanium is aerospace’s favorite metal is its high strength-to-weight ratio.
 Together with the affordable and easy-to-use nature of the Studio system from Desktop Metal, Privateer Space had all that was necessary to 3D print titanium chassis.

-The space startup has 3D printed a satellite body that is 30 cm by 10 cm by 10 cm (a three-unit cubesat) made from Ti64.
+The space startup has 3D printed a satellite body that is 30 cm by 10 cm by 10 cm (a three-unit cubesat) made from Ti64 titanium.
 With this material, the system weighs 40 percent less than a stainless-steel counterpart while displaying more rigidity in the same total volume.
 This means more weight for sensors, systems, batteries, and propulsion.
 Titanium is also necessary for the corrosive atmosphere of space.
 The firm’s only other option would have been Inconel, but the nickel alloy is much heavier than titanium.
 Moreover, the rigidity of this 3D printed design is essential for performing accurate measurements in space.

 “I don’t think there’s a way we could do it without taking this approach, primarily because the sensors are so delicate.
 The measurements are so precise that you can account for certain types of spin on the object, but you can’t as easily account for stresses on the chassis.
 So, when this thing is spinning in space, it’s almost like a 360° camera.
 You have optics and sensors on all six planes.
 Your challenge is reducing the vibration and any type of wobble in the design to get it so stable that you can get really highly accurate readings.
 There’d be no way to do that if we’d printed this out of plastic or even out of aluminum for that matter.
 We think titanium is a game changer.”

-The chassis is 3D printed a single piece, featuring sophisticated lattice structures to reduce weight.
+The chassis is 3D printed as a single piece, featuring sophisticated lattice structures to reduce weight.
 Mount points are built into the printed design, making it possible to more quickly and easily attach non-printed components.

 As Privateer continues benchmark testing on the chassis, it will also be testing the use of Desktop Metal’s Fiber system for carbon fiber reinforced parts.
 Fielding hopes that by 3D printing such small components as connectors and mounts, weight can be reduced even further.
 In addition, this will provide insight into just how much material is necessary to support batteries or compressed gas.